getmeapencil/snipit/PROJECT_PROPOSAL.md

 In the digital age, the ability to quickly capture, manage, and share information is paramount for productivity and collaboration.
 Developers, writers, students, and professionals constantly work with fragments of information—code snippets, notes, commands, links, and temporary text.
 Existing tools like traditional note-taking apps can be too cumbersome for managing these small, ephemeral pieces of content, while simple text editors lack features for sharing and organization.
 This creates a gap for a specialized tool designed for efficient snippet management.

 The "Snipit" project addresses this need by providing a streamlined web application for managing and sharing text-based snippets.
 The primary motivation is to offer a platform that combines the simplicity of a text editor with the power of a content management system, focused exclusively on snippets.
-The system is designed to be fast, accessible, and secure, allowing users to save plain text, formatted code with syntax highlighting, or rich text content.
+The system is designed to be fast, accessible, and secure, allowing users to save three different "flavors" of content: Plain text, Code (with syntax highlighting), and Rich Text (with formatting).

 The core of the project revolves around flexible sharing and access control.
 Users can keep snippets private for personal use, share them publicly with a wide audience, or share them selectively using unlisted links, which can be optionally password-protected.
 This granular control ensures that users can confidently store both sensitive information and public-facing content within the same platform.
 Upon saving, each snippet is assigned a unique, short, and shareable URL, making it easy to distribute.

 **Objectives:**

-- **To develop a robust web application** for creating, editing, and deleting snippets of various types (plain text, code, rich text).
+- **To develop a robust web application** for creating, editing, and deleting snippets of various flavors (Plain text, Code with language syntax, Rich text).
-- **To implement a secure user authentication and authorization system** to manage user accounts and protect private snippets.
+- **To implement a secure user authentication system** using Google OAuth 2.0 to manage user accounts and protect private snippets.
-- **To design and implement a flexible visibility and sharing system**, including public, private, and unlisted (password-protected) options.
+- **To design and implement a flexible exposure and sharing system**, including public, private, and unlisted (password-protected) options.
-- **To automatically generate unique and persistent links** for each snippet to facilitate easy sharing.
+- **To automatically generate unique and persistent links** for each snippet using nanoid to facilitate easy sharing.
-- **To provide a clean, intuitive, and responsive user interface** for a seamless user experience across different devices.
+- **To provide a clean, intuitive, and responsive user interface** using modern UI components for a seamless user experience across different devices.
-- **To ensure the application is performant and scalable** to handle a growing number of users and snippets.
+- **To ensure the application is performant and scalable** using a client-server architecture to handle a growing number of users and snippets.

 Real-world applications for Snipit are numerous.
-A developer can use it to store and share reusable code fragments with their team.
+A developer can use it to store and share reusable code fragments with their team, including specific programming language syntax highlighting.
 A technical support agent can use it to quickly share command-line instructions with a customer.
-An educator can create and share notes or code examples with students.
+An educator can create and share notes or formatted content with students using rich text capabilities.
 In essence, Snipit can serve as a centralized hub for any user who needs to manage and share small blocks of information efficiently.

 ### 3. Project Category

-**Category:** Web Application / RDBMS (Relational Database Management System)
+**Category:** Web Application / NoSQL Database System

 **Justification:**

 This project falls primarily into the **Web Application** category, as its core is a user-facing application delivered over the internet via a web browser.
-It involves front-end development (UI/UX) and back-end development (server-side logic, API, database interaction).
+It involves modern front-end development using React with Vite and back-end development using Node.js with Express.js for server-side logic, RESTful API, and database interaction.

-It also has a strong **RDBMS** component.
-The system's functionality relies heavily on a structured relational database to store and manage data for users, snippets, and their associated properties (like visibility, passwords, and relationships).
-The integrity and structure of the data are crucial, making the database design and management a key part of the project.
-The use of technologies like Prisma ORM with a PostgreSQL database further solidifies this classification.
+It also has a strong **NoSQL Database** component.
+The system's functionality relies heavily on a MongoDB database to store and manage data for users and snippets with their associated properties (like exposure, passwords, flavors, and relationships).
+The flexible schema nature of MongoDB is well-suited for the varying structure of different snippet types and the evolving nature of the application.
+The use of Mongoose ODM provides structured data modeling and validation while maintaining NoSQL flexibility.

 ### 4. Analysis